 Natural Christmas

 Fresh garlands in a doorway, pinecones and fresh fruit, branches or a mix and mingle of them all- I love adding fresh in holiday decor.
-Today I am sharing a closer look and some tips for using natural in outdoor decor and creating a festive window box. (and hint- it is okay to use faux and real together to create a beautiful look)
+Today I am sharing a closer look and some tips for using natural in outdoor decor and creating a festive window box. (and hint- it is absolutely okay to use faux and real together to create a beautiful look!)

 Natural Christmas Porch Decor